jhpyle/docassemble/_docs/playground.md

 appear in the [Static folder] of the Playground, but it will not disappear from the [Templates folder] of the Playground.

+Note that this synchronization feature does not work with [Google Docs]; it will not convert a [Google Docs] file to a .docx file, for example.

 # Recovering from infinite loops

 If you accidentially write code that gets into an infinite loop, the